daos-stack/daos/docs/user/mpi-io.md

 To use DAOS with Intel MPI, the `libfabric` that is supplied by DAOS (and that is installed into `/usr/lib64` by default) must be used.
-Intel MPI provides a machanism to indicate that the Intel MPI version of `libfabric` should **not** be used, by setting this variable **before** loading the Intel MPI environment:
+Intel MPI provides a mechanism to indicate that the Intel MPI version of `libfabric` should **not** be used, by setting this variable **before** loading the Intel MPI environment: